caleb88confer/Shop-Manayunk/README.md

-# Shop Manayunk
+# Support Local Philly
-a simple web app for listing the businesses for the Philadelphia neighborhoods of Manayunk(19127) and Roxborough(19128)
+a simple web app for listing the businesses for the neighborhoods of Philadelphia.

 ---
 ## Technologies